nginxinc/nginx-wiki/source/modules/redis2.rst

 * **0.9.x** (last tested: 0.9.4)
 * **0.8.x** >= 0.8.31 (last tested: 0.8.54)

-Earlier versions of Nginx will *not* work.
+Earlier versions of NGINX will *not* work.

-If you find that any particular version of Nginx above 0.8.31 does not work with this module, please consider reporting a bug.
+If you find that any particular version of NGINX above 0.8.31 does not work with this module, please consider reporting a bug.

 .. _redis2.community: